MongoEngine/mongoengine/docs/guide/defining-documents.rst

     The fields to index.
 Specified in the same format as described above.

 :attr:`cls` (Default: True)
-    If you have polymorphic models that inherit and have `allow_inheritance` turned on, you can configure whether the index should have the :attr:`_cls` field added automatically to the start of the index.
+    If you have polymorphic models that inherit and have :attr:`allow_inheritance` turned on, you can configure whether the index should have the :attr:`_cls` field added automatically to the start of the index.

 :attr:`sparse` (Default: False)
     Whether the index should be sparse.